How would you describe Earth Party: An Early Introduction to the Linnaean System of Classification of Living Things Unit Study?

 What other materials will I need?

 In addition to the 3 books, each chapter contains a supply list that includes materials most families will have around their home.
 The curriculum is written to make it usable and cost-effective.
 Natural History: The Ultimate Visual Guide to Everything on Earth by DK is recommended; this resource has wonderfully vivid photos.
-Additionally, a microscope (200x or higher, USB recommended) will enhance student’s abilities to observe life forms.
+Additionally, a microscope (200x or higher, USB recommended) is required for many of the lab activities.
+Here is a link to an inexpensive USB microscope from Amazon.

 Is the curriculum religious or secular?